 ♥ be honest with your client if you can.
 I had to say it the other day!
 The toilet didn’t flush and it was getting weird as I was in there for so long.
 Twice I flushed it then I just blurted out, “So sorry love, I need to flush the chain again.
 The tissue won’t go and I’m having a period.
 I’ll sort it out in a min” and luckily she was like oh yeah don’t worry.
 Then we got on.
 I know this won’t be the case for many people.
 Rather be honest than she thinks I am in there having a massive poo haha.

-♥ schedule in a pit stop to a public toilet if you really can’t manage to use a clients bathroom or just pop home if you’re able to
+♥ schedule in a pit stop to a public toilet if you really can’t manage to use a clients bathroom or just poop at home if you’re able to

 ♥ black dog poo bags or black nappy bags if that is a thing, to keep it slightly more discreet, normal nappy bags are a flesh sort of colour so no good trying to hide anything in those.